 - Preheat oven to 425°F/218°C.

-- Prepare a muffin tin tray with muffin liners.
+- Prepare a standard muffin tin tray with 6 muffin liners.

-- In a medium bowl, whisk together the flour, baking powder, baking soda, salt.
+- In a medium-sized bowl, whisk together the flour, baking powder, baking soda, salt.
+Set aside.

 - In a separate bowl, whisk together vegetable oil, egg, granulated sugar, buttermilk, yogurt and vanilla extract.

-- When there are still some white lumps of flour left, add in the flour-dusted cut strawberries and continue to fold until just incorporated.
+- With some lumps of flour left, add in the flour-dusted cut strawberries and continue to fold it in until just incorporated.

 - Be careful not to overmix.

-- Use a tablespoon to scoop batter into the muffin wells about ⅓rd of the way up.
+- Add 1 tablespoon of batter into each muffin well, filling it about ⅓rd of the way up.

 - Add a tablespoon of jam to the centre of the muffin batter.

-- Top off the muffin tin with the remainder of the batter.
+- Top off each muffin tin with about 1.5 tablespoon batter, or enough just to cover the jam.
+Repeat with the remainder of the batter.

 - Give the muffin tray a few taps to release any trapped air bubbles.